recoll.conf - main personal configuration file for Recoll

 pdfocr = bool

-Attempt OCR of PDF files with no text content if both tesseract and pdftoppm are installed.
+Attempt OCR of PDF files with no text content.
+This can be defined in subdirectories.
 The default is off because OCR is so very slow.

 pdfattach = bool